m-colombo/tf_tree/README.md

 `PYTHONPATH=. python examples/simple_expression/exp_autoencoder.py`
  Use `--helpfull` for all the available flags.

+ To monitor training progress launch `tensorboard --logdir=/tmp/tree_autoencoder/test` and visit 'http://localhost:6006'
  ## Concepts
- In order to be able to handle tree structured data some concepts need to be introduced.
+ In order to be able to understand and handle tree structured data some concepts need to be introduced.

  ### Trees Definition
  First of all we need a way to characterize the trees we want to deal with.
 So we can instantiate the proper sub-networks and generate valid trees.